sebastianzolg/PSServiceComm/README.md

 $messages | Where-Object { $_.IsUpdated() }
 ```

 The API and its documentation don't provide a proper explanation on how to detect updated messages.
-We consider Messages as updated when the following criteria are met:
+We consider Messages as updated when the following conditions are met:

 - `Title contains '(Updated)'`
 - `LastUpdatedTime > StartTime + 1 Hour`